Mehdi Mahdavikia: Famous matches

-Mahdavikia's most prolific club match was Hamburger SV's match against Juventus in the Champions League.
+Mahdavikia's most prolific club match was Hamburger SV's match against Juventus in the 2000–01 UEFA Champions League.
 He was the impetus that rallied Hamburg back after being down 3–1 by scoring once, assisting one and winning a penalty for Hamburg that saw Hamburg take a 4–3 lead; Juve managed to equalise with an Inzaghi penalty.

-Another famous game in the HSV shirt came in week 30 of the 2002–03 season.
+Another game in the HSV shirt came in week 30 of the 2002–03 season.
 Mahdavikia scored one and assisted another two goals in Hamburg's 4–0 win over 1.
 FC Nuremberg.
-Kicker gave him a much rare perfect note of 1.0.
+Kicker gave him a rare perfect note of 1.0.

 Mehdi's greatest national team match, arguably, was against South Korea in the 2004 Asia Cup where he assisted three goals in Iran's 4–3 win.
-Many also point to his dynamic game against the United States in World Cup 1998 that saw him score Iran's second and winning goal, as his best ever.
+Many also point to his game against the United States in World Cup 1998 that saw him score Iran's second and winning goal, as his best ever.
 Another excellent match where he scored two great goals was against China in the qualification round for the 1998 World Cup when he was just 20 years old.